Atlassian Access security policies and features

 Prerequisites for Atlassian Access

-Once you create an organization and verify your domains, all the Atlassian accounts with email addresses from those domains become managed by your organization.
-For more details about how organizations work, see Get more security and control across your organization.
+Once you verify a domain and claim accounts, all the Atlassian accounts with email addresses from the domain become managed by your organization.
+Learn more about how organizations work at Atlassian organizations.

 Subscribe to Atlassian Access

 An Atlassian Access subscription gives you the ability to apply security policies over managed accounts with your verified domains.

 To subscribe to Atlassian Access:

 From your organization at admin.atlassian.com, go to any of the pages for Atlassian Access features (e.g. User provisioning, Two-step verification) and click the Learn more button.

 Choose Try it free for 30 days to begin your Atlassian Access trial.

 To see the number users you're paying for, go to Billing > Manage subscriptions.
 For more billing details, read more about Pricing and billing for Atlassian Access.
 To get a billing estimate for Atlassian Access, check out our pricing calculator page.

 To apply security policies to your managed accounts, you have a few options after you subscribe to Atlassian Access.

 - Connect your identity provider to your Atlassian organization